Gros Horloge Rouen Normandy France copyright French Moments

 The astronomical clock Rouen © French Moments

-The astronomical clock © French Moments
+The clock (east side) © French Moments

-The Gros-Horloge’s archway
+The Gros-Horloge’s Archway

-The archway Rouen © French Moments
+Gros Horloge of Rouen © French Moments

 The archway © French Moments